andgarriv/DP1--2023-2024-l4-4/README.md

 In the main menu, choose `File -> Open` and select the Petclinic [pom.xml](pom.xml).
 Click on the `Open` button.

 CSS files are generated from the Maven build.
-You can either build them on the command line `./mvnw generate-resources` or right click on the `spring-petclinic` project then `Maven -> Generates sources and Update Folders`.
+You can either build them on the command line `./mvnw generate-resources` or right click on the `EndOfLine` project then `Maven -> Generates sources and Update Folders`.

-A run configuration named `PetClinicApplication` should have been created for you if you're using a recent Ultimate version.
-Otherwise, run the application by right clicking on the `PetClinicApplication` main class and choosing `Run 'PetClinicApplication'`.
+A run configuration named `EndOfLineApplication` should have been created for you if you're using a recent Ultimate version.
+Otherwise, run the application by right clicking on the `EndOfLineApplication` main class and choosing `Run 'EndOfLineApplication'`.

 4) Navigate to EOL
 Visit [http://localhost:8080/swagger-ui/index.html](http://localhost:8080/swagger-ui/index.html) in your browser.